daltonmatos/alchemytools/README.rst

                 # Do what you need with your session
             # Here the session is already closed and commited

-If you raise any exception inside the ``with`` block, the session will be rolled back.
+If you raise any exception inside the ``with`` block, the session will be rolled back and the exception re-raised.

 Additional options
 ^^^^^^^^^^^^^^^^^^